RagaTime/ragatime.github.io/README.md

 # RagaTime

+**TODO:**
-TODO: make website with apk installation for classical music sharing for people
+- Make website with apk installation for classical music sharing for people
-TODO: check if you can manage the playing all the files in a loop from urls?
+- Check if you can manage the playing all the files in a loop from urls?